-- a medical certificate that reveals no contraindications for participating in rowing competition; - a copy of their sport license attesting their registration to a rowing club; - a copy of the EU COVID Certificate.
+- a medical certificate that reveals no contraindications for participating in rowing competition; - a copy of their sport license attesting their registration to a rowing club.

 All members must bring their EU COVID Certificate during their stay in Monaco.

 Registrations are on a first-come, first-served basis, subject to availability.